 These services are customized to each participant's needs.

-Individuals who have caregivers that who work outside the home and are unable to stay home to care for them.
 In addition, caregivers who do not work outside the home but wish a break from caregiving to run errands, socialize, or simply to rest.
-It is an excellent way to prevent caregiver burnout.

 Good candidates for elderly day care are seniors who: